gmostofabd/DLD-Labs/README.md

 # 🟢 **Digital Logic Design: Basic Experiments**

 Welcome to the **Digital Logic Design** repository!
-This collection contains experiments focusing on the basics of digital logic gates using common ICs, equivalent circuits, and practical implementation using a breadboard.
+This collection contains experiments focusing on the basics of digital logic gates using 74 series ICs, equivalent circuits, and practical implementations using a breadboard.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/08ca6583-971a-4da3-be36-7a3aeebf28e2" alt="AT89C51 Dot Matrix Circuit" width="50%">
 </p>

 ---

 ## 🌟 **Contents**